 But if the pain gets to be too much, we can help.
 Strategies include:

 - Applying a heating pad

 - Wearing a supportive bra

-- Changing your diet, such as caffeine avoidance
+- Changing your diet, such as avoiding caffeine

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.